Monday, 5 February 2024

 Questions to ask:

 Do you believe the Roman Catholic perspective?
-Of 120,000 Templars, only 3 Templars ever made accusations against them and they were rejected from the Order.
-One Italian, one French, they reported to Philip the Fair that they had witnessed Templars in the denial of Christ, spitting on a crucifix at initiation, sorcery, idolatry, foul and unnatural lusts, and that parts of the canon were omitted from mass.
+Of 120,000 Templars, only 3 Templars ever made accusations and they were rejected from the Order.
+One Italian and one French, they reported to Philip the Fair that they had witnessed Templars in the denial of Christ, spitting on a crucifix at initiation, sorcery, idolatry, foul and unnatural lusts, and that parts of the canon were omitted from mass.
 Templars attended public mass every morning and prior to travel and battles.
-What is the evidence of heretical practices?
-Why leave their family, lands and life, to live an ascetic life, and be prepared to die a harrowing death abroad if they did not believe, trust and adhere to the standard Christian belief of the time?
+The accusations for heretical practices and confession under torture would not stand up in a court room today.

 Article Wendy Stokes https://wendystokes.co.uk